 Not by a long shot.
-The total social costs associated with these two drugs were \$223.5 billion for alcohol in 2006 (in terms of lost workplace productivity, health care expenses, and crimes related to excessive drinking) and \$289 billion for tobacco each year from 2009 to 2012 (in terms of direct medical care for adults and lost productivity from premature death).55 These numbers far outweigh any tax revenue received from their sales: \$23.8 billion in state and local alcohol and tobacco taxes and \$24 billion in federal excise taxes for alcohol, tobacco, firearms, and ammunition collected in 2011.56 These costs are eleven times greater than all alcohol and tobacco tax revenue raised by federal and state governments combined.
+The total social costs associated with these two drugs were \$223.5 billion for alcohol in 2006 (in terms of lost workplace productivity, health care expenses, and crimes related to

+If California had fully legalized marijuana in 2010 and regulated it like alcohol, RAND researchers estimate the state would have had some 8,000 marijuana retail outlets.
+If regulated like tobacco?
+Some 38,000 marijuana stores. excessive drinking) and \$289 billion for tobacco each year from 2009 to 2012 (in terms of direct medical care for adults and lost productivity from premature death).
+These numbers far outweigh any tax revenue received from their sales: \$23.8 billion in state and local alcohol and tobacco taxes and \$24 billion in federal excise taxes for alcohol, tobacco, firearms, and ammunition collected in 2011.
+These costs are eleven times greater than all alcohol and tobacco tax revenue raised by federal and state governments combined.